Oil Rig Safety Regulation Violations

-While offshore drilling began in the 1880's, the industry was not regulated until the 1950's.
-In the wake of the Deepwater Horizon oil spill, the Bureau of Ocean Energy Management, Regulation and Enforcement was replaced by the Bureau of Ocean Energy Management (BOEM) and Bureau of Safety Environmental Enforcement (BSEE).
+The first offshore drilling began off the California coast in 1896, but official industry regulations were not implemented until the Outer Continental Shelf Lands Act (OCSLA) of 1953.
+Even then, enforcement was lacking.
+In the wake of the 2010 Deepwater Horizon disaster, the Bureau of Ocean Energy Management, Regulation and Enforcement was replaced by the Bureau of Ocean Energy Management (BOEM) and Bureau of Safety Environmental Enforcement (BSEE).

-BP recently agreed to pay a $4 billion criminal fine as a result of the April 2010 explosion.
-The Panel found that BP was guilty of the following violations of federal regulations:
+In 2012, BP pled guilty to 14 criminal counts and was sentenced to pay $4 billion in fines and penalties as a result of the April 2010 explosion.
+BP was found to have committed the following violations of federal regulations:

-BP failed to take measures to prevent the unauthorized release of hydrocarbons into the Gulf of Mexico and creating conditions that posed unreasonable risk to public health, property, aquatic life, wildlife, recreation, navigation, commercial fishing, or other uses of the ocean
+- BP failed to take measures to prevent the unauthorized release of hydrocarbons into the Gulf of Mexico and created conditions that posed unreasonable risks to public health, property, aquatic life, wildlife, recreation, navigation, commercial fishing, or other uses of the ocean.

-BP failed to use pressure integrity test and related hole-behavior observations, such as pore pressure test results, gas-cut drilling fluid, and well kicks to adjust drilling fluid program and setting depth of casing string
+- BP failed to use a pressure integrity test and related hole-behavior observations, such as pore pressure test results, gas-cut drilling fluid, and well kicks to adjust drilling fluid program and setting depth of casing string.

-BP failed to conduct major inspections of all BOP stack components
+- BP failed to conduct major inspections of all blowout preventer (BOP) stack components.

 "The second regulation, known as the Workplace Safety Rule, requires offshore operators to have clear programs in place to identify potential hazards when they drill, clear protocol for addressing those hazards, and strong procedures and risk-reduction strategies for all phases of activity, from well design and construction to operation, maintenance, and decommissioning."